zextras/tech-doc/source/carbonio/_management/backup.rst

    :file:`/opt/zextras/backup/zextras` throughout this section; remember to replace it with the path you chose.

-.. important:: The size of the device should be at least 80% of primary + secondary volume size.
+.. warning:: The size of the device should be at least 80% of primary + secondary volume size.

 -  Set the correct permission on the backup path: :command:`chown zextras:zextras